Configurations of points and topology of real line arrangements: Relation with -invariant and proof of the main results

 \subsubsection{Definition}

 The $\I$-invariant was first introduced by Artal, Florens and the first author in~\cite{AFG:invariant}, and generalized for algebraic plane curves by Meilhan and the first author in~\cite{GM:invariant}.
 It can be defined as an adaptation of the linking number of knots.
-In~\cite{AFG:invariant}, the idea is to consider a cycle $\gamma$ in the boundary of a regular neighborhood of the arrangement and to look at him as an element of the complement.
-To delete the indeterminacies in the definition of the cycle, we consider the image of the cycle by a character $\xi$.
+In~\cite{AFG:invariant}, the idea is to consider a cycle $\gamma$ in the boundary of a regular neighborhood of the arrangement and then consider it as a cycle in the complement.
+To eliminate the indeterminacies in the definition of the cycle, we consider the image of the cycle by a particular character $\xi$.
 In the other hand, following~\cite{GM:invariant}, the cycle $\gamma$ is considered as contained in the arrangement and then, it is viewed as an element of the complement of the sub-arrangement (denoted $\A_\gamma^c$) which does not intersect $\gamma$.
-The indeterminacies are solved using a quotient of $\HH_1(\PC^2\setminus\A_\gamma^c)$ by a suitable sub-group.
-We use here a mixture between these two approaches: the cycle $\gamma$ is contained in the arrangement as in~\cite{GM:invariant}, but we will consider a character $\xi$ as in~\cite{AFG:invariant}.
+The indeterminacies are resolved using a quotient of $\HH_1(\PC^2\setminus\A_\gamma^c)$ by a suitable sub-group.
+We use here a combination of these two approaches by assuming that the cycle $\gamma$ is contained in the arrangement as in~\cite{GM:invariant}, but we will consider a character $\xi$ as in~\cite{AFG:invariant}.